 If you attempt to remediate the mold yourself, be sure to use protective gear.
 At a minimum, this should include a respirator, latex gloves and goggles.
 A protective suit will offer additional protection.
 If you call in a professional, look for someone who is certified by an organization such as the IICRC (Institute of Inspection, Cleaning and Restoration Certification) or NORMI (National Organization of Remediators and Mold Inspectors).

 After all the protective equipment is in place, the cleanup can begin.
 Affected drywall and other items should be carefully bagged and removed.
 Wall studs and other items that cannot be easily removed must be thoroughly scrubbed with hot, soapy water and scrub brush.
 HEPA filtered sanders, chisels, or other tools may be called for if the mold is extensive.
 If building studs or other parts of the building’s structure have significant mold, you may want to consult with a professional contractor to ensure the structure of the building has not been weakened.
 Professional remediators typically follow up with disinfectant to kill any bacteria that may be growing alongside the mold.
+This will help prevent any mold toxicity symptoms from starting.

 After all affected items have been removed or scrubbed, the area must be thoroughly dried to ensure any remaining spores do not regrow.
-If you have clothing, furniture, or other items that have been affected, it may be possible to salvage them, but you may wish to consult with someone who specializes in restoration of items damaged by mold so as to avoid further damage.
+If you have clothing, furniture, or other items that have been affected, it may be possible to salvage them, but you may wish to consult with someone who specializes in restoration of items damage by mold so as to avoid further damage.

 After the mold has been removed, there may be some lingering odors from the mold, as well as the chemicals that may have been used during cleanup.
 An ozone generator can remove most odors, even those that are difficult to get rid of.
 When using them at high levels, they can be dangerous, so be sure to evacuate the house, then air it out for twenty minutes before returning.
 It’s important to understand that ozone air purifiers do not actually capture pollutants.
 Rather, they remove pollutants by oxidizing them.
 Regardless of what kind of air purification you choose, it’s no substitute for removing the mold that is releasing the spores.